 Harvard Bioscience Schedules Fourth Quarter 2022 Earnings Conference Call for March 9, 2023 at 8:00 AM ET

-HOLLISTON, Mass., Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Harvard Bioscience, Inc. HBIO will announce its financial results for fourth quarter ended December 31, 2022 before the market opens on March 9, 2023, and will hold a conference call to discuss the results at 8:00 a.m.
+/EIN News/ -- HOLLISTON, Mass., Feb.
+28, 2023 (GLOBE NEWSWIRE) -- Harvard Bioscience, Inc. (Nasdaq: HBIO) will announce its financial results for fourth quarter ended December 31, 2022 before the market opens on March 9, 2023, and will hold a conference call to discuss the results at 8:00 a.m.
 Eastern Time.

 Participants who want to join the call and ask a question must register here.
 Once registered, you will receive the dial-in numbers and a unique PIN number.